 * Vodafone adds most points to FTSE, AstraZeneca biggest drag

-* FTSE still down more than 3 percent since in 2014
+* FTSE still down around 3 percent since in 2014

 By Tricia Wright

-LONDON, Feb 6 (Reuters) - Britain's top equity index rose for a second straight day on Thursday, as gains at telecoms group Vodafone helped extend its rebound from a five-day losing streak.
+LONDON, Feb 6 (Reuters) - Britain's top equity index rose for a second straight day on Thursday, led by strong gains from heavyweight telecoms group which helped the market recover its poise after recent hefty falls.

-A 2.8 percent rise in Vodafone, after the mobile operator expressed confidence that its revenues would improve, accounted for around a fifth of the FTSE 100's gains.
+A 3.9 percent rise in Vodafone, after the mobile operator expressed confidence that its revenues would improve, contributed the most points to the FTSE 100 index on Thursday.